amazon-archives/amplify-photo-gallery-workshop/content/70_generating_thumbnails/20_connecting_the_lambda_to_the_bucket.md

 4. Wait for the update to complete.
 This step usually only takes a minute or two.

 ### What we changed in amplify/.../s3-cloudformation-template.json
+- Added a *env* parameter, allowing Amplify to pass in the current Amplify environment name to the template

+- Added a *InvokePhotoProcessorLambda* resource, giving the S3Bucket permission to invoke the PhotoProcessor lambda function.

 - Added a *NotificationConfiguration* property to the S3Bucket resource, configuring the bucket to invoke our PhotoProcessor lambda function when new photos are added to the 'uploads/' prefix

-- Added a *InvokePhotoProcessorLambda* resource, giving the S3Bucket permission to invoke the PhotoProcessor lambda function.

 - Added a *DenyListS3Buckets* IAM policy, preventing authenticated users from listing the contents of any buckets on S3